Key takeaways:

 Pure stevia doesn’t raise blood sugar.
 But stevia products sold in stores that use dextrose, maltodextrin, or other high glycemic additives may raise your blood sugar.

 You’ll also want to avoid added chemicals that you don’t tolerate well.
-For example, some people get an upset stomach with sugar alcohols, so xylitol wouldn’t be a good option for you.
+For example, some people get an upset stomach from sugar alcohols like xylitol.

-If you have diabetes, the right stevia product might be a good alternative sweetener for you.
-But make sure to read the list of ingredients to avoid getting an unexpected rise in your blood sugar because of the added chemicals.
-It's always a good idea to use stevia or other sweeteners in moderation.
+If you have diabetes, stevia might be a good alternative sweetener for you.
+But make sure to read the list of ingredients to avoid getting an unexpected rise in your blood sugar from additives.
+And, like with other sweeteners, use stevia in moderation.

-And if you take other medications, you may need to limit your use of stevia.
+If you take other medications, you may need to limit how much stevia you use.
 Stevia can interact with some medications like:

-According to the FDA, you can safely have up to 12 mg of stevia for each kilogram of your body weight per day.
-For a 130-pound person, this comes out to about 27 packets of stevia a day.
+You can safely have up to 12 mg of stevia for each kilogram of body weight each day.
+For example, a person who weighs 130 lbs could have about 27 packets of stevia a day.

 Stevia is generally well tolerated, but there can be side effects.
 These can include: